sarutlaa/tinitiate-aws-glue/markdown/glue-pyspark-joins.md

 Below is the PySpark script used in the Glue job.
 This script initializes Spark and Glue contexts, loads data from Athena, selects specific columns, performs various joins, and logs the output.

 [pyspark-joins](glue-code/ti-pyspark-joins.py)

+### 5. Understanding Joins:
+  - **Inner Join**: Returns records that have matching values in both databases.
+  - **Left Join**: Returns all records from the left dataset, and the matched records from the right dataset.
+If there is no match, the result is `null` on the right side.
+  - **Right Join**: Returns all records from the right dataset, and the matched records from the left dataset.
+If there is no match, the result is `null` on the left side.
+  - **Full Outer Join**: Combines the results of both left and right outer joins.
+The result is `null` on the side that does not have a match.
+  - **Cross Join**: Produces the Cartesian product of rows from both datasets.
+Use with caution as it can result in large datasets.

 ### 5. Execution
 Run the Glue job and monitor the execution in the AWS Glue Console.